henricasanova/ics432imgapp/README.md

 The application is structured as a Maven project, with all source code in the `src/` directory and the Maven configuration in the `pom.xml` file.

-The `external_filters` directory contains additional image filters implemented in C, which will be relevant for the last programming assignment.
-See `README` file within.
+The `external_filters` directory contains additional image filters, not necessarily implemented in Java, which will be relevant for later programming assignment.
+See `README` file within for details.